LP: Thou Shalt Not Steal

 become a vocal duo.
 Dick St. John and Dee Dee Sperling

-(they're not related; they're not marrie
+(they're not related; they're not married; they're great friends)

 followed with his like "Tell Me," "Turn Around," and a couple of